 While Xerox's research and development arm is certainly known for its role in developing the Ethernet standard, its name more likely conjures up thoughts of photocopiers.
-But upon closing its acquisition of Dallas-based IT services provider Affiliated Computer Services
+But upon closing its acquisition of Dallas-based IT services provider Affiliated Computer Services in early 2010, Xerox became a player in the cloud provider market as well.

 In the final segment in our year-end Q&A series with cloud market leaders and innovators, Xerox cloud chief Ken Stephens discussed the ups and downs of creating a channel partner program for cloud services.
 Stephens, who came from Affiliated Computer Services (ACS) to Xerox, where he is now senior vice president of cloud services, also reflects on his vision for service creation and development for the Xerox cloud.